 Will I go bald after a Hair Transplant?

 If you are asking about the loss of the transplanted hair, yes, you will lose all of it after a certain period of 2 to 3 weeks after the procedure.
 But this is natural, and it makes way for new hair growth.
 If you've recently started losing hair following a hair transplant, you might be wondering why.
 Hair loss after a hair transplant can be caused by biological, genetic, and environmental causes.
 Thankfully, the issue is usually treatable.

-Most of people see a significant amount of new hair growth in the next 8 to 12 months from the surgery.
+Most people see a significant amount of new hair growth in the next 8 to 12 months from the surgery.
 If you are asking for overall hair loss even after hair transplant surgery, then we need to discuss things in detail.

 Remember the Essentials